-- Bleeding injuries as a result of Xarelto and Pradaxa;
+- Severe bleeding injuries as a result of taking Xarelto and Pradaxa;

-- Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) as a result of their ingestion of a variety of pharmaceutical products, including Lamictal, allopurinol, Dilantin (phenytoin), Celebrex, and Bextra;
+- Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) as a result of their ingestion of a variety of prescription and over-the-counter products, including Lamictal and Acetaminophen;

 - numerous individuals suffering injuries as a result of their ingestion or use of other dangerous and defective products.